paulapaiva/NLP/Document classification/report.md

 - Using K-Means and Hierarchical clustering, I grouped the texts into two clusters.

 - The visualization shows some grouping of texts but without using the true labels for training.
+When compared to the real labes, we can see that it's not accurate

 After that, I applied supervised learning methods: